 The Scottish Wildlife Trust works with many other organisations to explore new ways of thinking that will help protect and enhance our natural capital.
 Our Chief Executive, Jonathan Hughes is an IUCN (International Union for the Conservation of Nature) Councillor and also chair of the Council’s Policy and Programmes Committee, which oversees the IUCN’s Private Sector Task Force.
 Jonathan is also a regular speaker on the subject of ‘moving beyond GDP’.

-OUR AIMS FOR THE EVENT
+OUR AIMS FOR THE WORLD FORUM

 - We want to highlight opportunities for businesses to make a net positive contribution to our natural environment, for the benefit of biodiversity, the economy and society